nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **A**: Due to the calculation of total cost and revenue, BogoBogo needs to know the reason for the change in count.
 Use `add` for stocking items, `delete` to delete accidentally added items, `remove` to remove unsold items (e.g. expired goods), and `iorder` to account for sold items.

+**Q**: Why can't I see my cost prices in my past transactions?<br>
+**A**: Past transactions only store important transaction related details.
+Storing cost price can be misleading since costs can change over time!

 **Q**: My business is really growing lately, why does my BogoBogo calculation of revenue, profit, and cost seem wrong?<br>
 **A**: BogoBogo was built for small businesses in mind.
 On that note, it doesn't calculate revenue and cost beyond $999,999,999.